malemi/manaus_word2vec/README.md

 # word2vec for [manaus](https://github.com/GetJenny/manaus)

-This is a word2vec implementation (just a draft, taken from the Udacity course) we used in conjunction to [manaus](https://github.com/GetJenny/manaus). (manaus is a collection of libraries (in Scala) written for [StarChat](https://github.com/GetJenny/starchat).
+This is a word2vec implementation (just a draft, taken from the Udacity course) we used in conjunction to [manaus](https://github.com/GetJenny/manaus). (manaus is a collection of libraries written for [StarChat](https://github.com/GetJenny/starchat).
 The main feature is the extraction of keywords, used in [StarChat](https://github.com/GetJenny/starchat) for identifying similar questions.)

 ## Features